alumet-dev/developer-book/src/chapter_1.md

 Now that we have our metric, we need to add a Source to Alumet.

 The MyPluginSource structure will be used as a buffer to retrieve values.
-We need to add this as ALUMet source:
+We need to add this as Alumet source:

 ```rust
 {{#rustdoc_include plugin_example.rs:source}}